-The 2002 assessment roll is based on market values established on July 1, 2001.
+The 2003 assessment roll is based on market values established on July 1, 2002.
 The market value change to assessments is outlined in the following table:

 Market

-Property / Increase
+Property y Increase

 Class Description (Decrease)

-01/08 Residential/Recreation/Non-Profit 1.4%
+01/08 Residential/Recreation/Non-Profit 5.8%

-02 Utilities (0.9)%
+02 Utilities 3.0%

-04 Major Industrial (0.5)%
+04 Major Industrial (3.3)%

-05/06 Light Industrial/Business/Other (1.4)%
+05/06 Light Industrial/Business/Other 3.3%

-09 Farm Land 0.2%
+09 Farm Land 0.1%

-91 Farm Improvements 3.7%
+91 Farm Improvements 3.6%

-Page 2 Tax Distribution Policy Market value changes which result in uneven increases between property classes result in a tax burden shift to the class experiencing greater market value increases unless tax class ratios are modified to mitigate this shift.
+Market value changes which result in uneven changes between property classes result in a tax burden shift to the class experiencing greater market value increases unless tax class ratios are modified to mitigate this shift.
 It has been Council's policy to modify tax class ratios to the extent necessary to avoid such shifts.
 Under normal circumstances, this policy provides an effective tax increase that is the same for all classes.